farouk-allani/eaglefi-docs-2/docs/faq.md

 **My transaction failed!**

 - Check your gas fees (Massa’s are low, but not zero).
 - Refresh the page.
-Yes, really—it works 90% of the time.
+Yes, really, it works 90% of the time.
 - Still stuck?
 [Howl for help on Discord](https://discord.com/invite/r7hpAxVUMC).

 **When is mainnet launching?**
 When it’s ready.
-We’re perfectionists—no rushed code here.
+We’re perfectionists, so no rushed code here.
 [Follow our X](https://x.com/Eaglefi_Massa) for updates.

 ---